 - Kids must be 48" to ride the big slides, or go with someone older

-- Private family changing rooms are available
+- Private family changing rooms available

 - Download the Provo Parks and Recreation app to make reservations